Reducing ethical, reputational, and implementation risk by integrating lived experience into high-stakes decisions early.

 I work independently at the intersection of patient experience, health systems, and decision-making.

 My background includes more than a decade of work across global health contexts, including over four years in executive role within a leading global organisation operating across multiple regions and stakeholder environments.
-Throughout this work, I have been closely involved in situations where patient engagement was central to legitimacy, trust, and outcomes — and where the consequences of getting it wrong were significant.
+Throughout this work, I have been closely involved in situations where patient engagement was central to legitimacy, trust, and outcomes.

-Alongside my independent work, I serve in a voluntary capacity as President of a national patient organisation in Lithuania.
-This role is clearly separated from my advisory practice and reflects my long-term commitment to responsible, accountable patient engagement.
+Alongside my advisory work, I serve voluntarily as President of a national patient organisation in Lithuania, reflecting my long-term commitment to responsible and accountable patient representation.

 At its core, my work is about helping organisations move beyond inclusion towards decisions that are credible, defensible, and grounded in reality.